ConnectingEurope/Context-Broker-Data-Visualisation/doc/technical/index.md

 ### Launch the application for development

-To just use the application, it is recommended to follow the [deployment manuals](../tutorials/index.md).
+To use the application, it is recommended to follow the [deployment manuals](../tutorials/index.md).
 However, to launch the application for development purposes, follow these instructions.

 #### Prerequisites